- Wednesday, 20 October 2021 at 4:15 am

 2020 Joint Standing Committee on Northern Australia recommendations for change

 Council commends the Committee on considering the complexities of Indigenous Cultural Heritage (ICH) across the country in its review of one, grotesque act of destruction.
-The contains a number of recommendations relevant to a range of issues in management and some very broad indications of a program of reform of existing ICH legislation.
+The Report contains a number of recommendations relevant to a range of issues in management and some very broad indications of a program of reform of existing ICH legislation.

 The Report points to the need for a broad place-based understanding of ICH including tangible and intangible components.
 The artificial distinction between tangible and intangible is contrary to the lived practices of Traditional Owners, supporting a cultural mapping approach to ICH protections and understandings.